-Recommend that the Board of Directors approve and delegate authority to the CEO or designee to execute an amendment to the agreement for professional services with Maher Accountancy (Maher), for general accounting services.
+Approve and delegate authority to the CEO or designee to execute an amendment to the agreement for professional services with Maher Accountancy (Maher), for general accounting services.
 This amendment would extend the current contract for a period of one year, through June 30, 2025, adding \$292,800 for services during that period and increasing the contract not-to-exceed amount to \$742,800.